Followers

 The British withdrew to higher ground, and after two hours of intense fighting, the Americans broke contact due to a lack of ammunition and the sound of approaching British reinforcements.
 However, those reinforcements turned out to be a ruse—a single British officer imitating Iroquois war whoops.
 While a British victory, the action at Fort Ann delayed the progress of the British Saratoga Campaign.

-While the Patriots successfully outnumbered and surrounded the British, they ultimately retreated to Fort Ann and then to Fort Edward after being deceived into believing that enemy reinforcements were about to surround them.
-Nevertheless, the Patriots effectively delayed British movements toward Saratoga and ensured an American victory there.
+While the Patriots successfully outnumbered and surrounded the British, they ultimately retreated to Fort Ann and then to Fort Edward after being deceived into thinking that enemy reinforcements were about to encircle them.
+Nevertheless, the Patriots effectively delayed British movements toward Saratoga and secured an American victory there.

 Fort Edward

-A series of forts was established at the "Great Carrying Place," a portage around the falls on the Hudson used by local Indians before colonial times.
-Situated on the "Great War Path," later utilized by the Iroquois and other tribes, the French and English colonists recognized its value and used it during the many wars of the eighteenth century.
+A series of forts was built at the "Great Carrying Place," a portage around the falls on the Hudson once used by local Indians before colonial times.
+Located on the "Great War Path," which was later used by the Iroquois and other tribes, both French and English colonists saw its importance and used it during many wars in the eighteenth century.

 Fort Edward and Rogers Island